daviddias/simple-raytracer/README.md

 tl;dr; In computer graphics, ray tracing is a technique for generating an image by tracing the path of light through pixels in an image plane and simulating the effects of its encounters with virtual objects.

+The original authors of jsRayTracer offer a great in depth explanation of how Ray Tracing works and how the core of this module performs it.
+Worth [checking it out](https://blog.vjeux.com/2012/javascript/javascript-ray-tracer.html).

 If you would like to know more, [wikipedia has your back](http://en.wikipedia.org/wiki/Ray_tracing_(graphics))

 ## What does this module offer